Volcanic Island Hopping

 The cable-car ride up Mount Tiede to an altitude of 3500m, Tenerife

 San Cristobal de La Laguna World Heritage Site, Tenerife

 Rocque de Agando a 5.1 million year old trachyte dome,in the Garajonay National Park World Heritage Site, La Gomera

 Los Organos columnar jointing, La Gomera

 Day 1 - Arrive on the island of Tenerife at Tenerfie South Airport.
 There are many direct flights to Tenerife from Europe including budget airlines.
-We spend the night at a hotel near the airport.
+We spend the night in a hotel in the nearby resort of Los Cristianos.

 Day 9 - Depart from Tenerife South Airport.
 Tenerife has many direct flights to Europe including with budget airlines.